The article will help you to remove Weknow.ac fully. Follow the browser hijacker removal instructions given at the end of the article.

 - Guide 1: How to Remove Weknow.ac redirect from Windows.

-- Guide 2: Get rid of Weknow.ac redirect from Mac OS X.
+- Guide 2: Get rid of Weknow.ac redirect on Mac OS X.

-- Guide 3: Remove Weknow.ac redirect from Google Chrome.
+- Guide 3: Remove Weknow.ac redirect in Google Chrome.

 - Guide 4: Erase Weknow.ac redirect from Mozilla Firefox.